tomosfps/aeri/README.md

-# Aeri API
+# Aeri
-Anilist API built in Rust to be fast and easy to use.
+Aeri, a bot that uses the Anilist API to display, captuure and cache data.

 > [!IMPORTANT]
 > ### COMMANDS